 The ELC partners with several local agencies to ensure each child in Fayette County is receiving the services they need to excel.
-LHSC partners with the Child Care Council of Kentucky for teacher training and other resources, The Community Action Council as a HeadStart partnership site with over 15 students enrolled, Fayette County Public Schools for those students enrolled at LHSC with IEPs and the seamless transition of those students into the public school system, First Steps, On the Move pediatrics and local Autism Behavior Analysis practices for those students enrolled in LHSC that receive O.T. and A.B.A services, and other local child cares for referrals.
+HSC partners with the Child Care Council of Kentucky for teacher training and other resources, Fayette County Public Schools for those students enrolled at HSC with IEPs and the seamless transition of those students into the public school system, First Steps, On the Move pediatrics and local Autism Behavior Analysis practices for those students enrolled in HSC that receive O.T. and A.B.A services, and other local child cares for referrals.
+HSC partners with many state agencies providing services to Fayette county children including The Department of Behavioral Health, The Commission for Children with Special Health Care Needs, and The Commission on the Deaf and Hard of Hearing.

-LHSC is fortunate to have the support of the local community for many of our programs.
+HSC is fortunate to have the support of the local community for many of our programs.
 The United Way of the Bluegrass, the Marksbury Family Foundation and the Commonwealth of Kentucky help fund the Early Learning Center.